-What’s Normal vs. Not Normal With Your Pelvic FloorBy
+What’s Normal vs. Not Normal With Your Pelvic Floor as a Mom

-Many women are told—or assume—that leaking after pregnancy, pelvic pressure, or pain with sex are just part of motherhood.
+Many women are told, or assume, that leaking after pregnancy, pelvic pressure, or pain with sex are just part of motherhood.
 Because pelvic floor health isn’t talked about enough, these symptoms are often ignored for years.

 As a pelvic floor physical therapist in Chattanooga, TN, I hear this all the time: